Detection and Diagnosis

 Magnetic Resonance Imaging (MRI) scans use non-iodine-based enhancing agents, a magnetic field, and radio waves to produce detailed still and moving pictures of heart structures.
 By providing images from many angles, MRIs facilitate assessment of complex cardiac anatomic abnormalities.
 In addition, the moving pictures help us see how your heart beats, potentially identifying problems in cardiac chamber contraction, areas of the heart muscle not receiving adequate blood supply from coronary arteries, and any heart muscle that has been damaged by heart attack.
 This test poses little or no risk to you.

 Coronary Artery Calcium Scans are noninvasive tests that measure the presence and extent of coronary calcium deposits in your coronary arteries.
 This CT scan is an early and very reliable indicator of atherosclerotic deposits (called plaque) that can block blood flow.
-At Mount Sinai Heart, we use this painless procedure to help us predict your risk for future heart problems.
+At Mount Sinai Fuster Heart Hospital, we use this painless procedure to help us predict your risk for future heart problems.

 Muga Studies, also called resting gated blood pool studies, evaluate your heart muscle function.
 We inject you with a radioactive imaging agent and use a special camera to take pictures of your heart approximately 30 minutes later.
 The test takes between 60 and 90 minutes.